 - Grow and use medicinal plants and herbs

-Wherever possible, we reduce the amount of waste we generate by how we reuse or dispose of it.
-In many respects, we see ourselves as guardians of our waste by taking responsibility for it.
-This starts with consumption, we are very careful in what we purchase as we will need to ethically dispose or process it.
-We’re not perfect, as we still generate about half a rubbish sack of garbage a month, with things we can’t recycle.
+Wherever possible, we reduce the amount of waste we generate.
+In many respects, we see ourselves as guardians of our waste so we take responsibility for it.
+This starts with consumption.
+We're cautious in what we purchase because we will need to dispose of or process it ethically.
+We’re not perfect, we still generate about half a rubbish sack of garbage a month, with things we can’t recycle.

-- All our organic waste (including the spent mushroom bags from our business) is composted.
+- All our organic waste (including the spent mushroom bags from the business) is composted.
 Further, we use the heat from the compost to heat our grow rooms.

 - Some organic waste we bio digest to capture the methane, and use as natural gas.
 This we use in the business or to melt recycled plastic.